A Brief History of CELDI-Liberia

 A few weeks later, the board members began setting up speaking engagements for Rev. Walker to share the vision with their friends and members of their congregation.
 Those few weeks were golden moments for the organization’s initial fundraising campaign and they yielded really good fruits, financially.

-On June 17, 2017, Rev. Walker returned to Liberia with his family of five to begin the work of CELDI-Liberia, having studied and lived in the USA for 3 years.
-Within the first 3 months of his return, he incorporated the organization with the Government of Liberia and a few months later, he also registered the organization with the Government.
-He recruited and trained the first batch of staffers, who recruited 86 underprivileged children and 12 student mentors.
+On June 17, 2016, Rev. Walker returned to Liberia with his family of five to begin the work of CELDI-Liberia, having studied and lived in the USA for 3 years.
+Within the first 3 months of his return, he incorporated the organization with the Government of Liberia and a few months later, he also registered the organization with the Liberia Business Registry.
+He recruited and trained the first batch of staffers, who recruited 86 underprivileged children and 12 teenagers to serve as student mentors.

 Today, CELDI-Liberia is up and running.
-Within a period of a year, the ministry has served the needs of over 150 children through its afterschool, feeding, summer camp, and student mentor programs within the Fiamah Community.
+Within a period of two years, the ministry has served the needs of over 390 underprivileged children through its afterschool, feeding, summer camp, and student mentor programs within the Fiamah Community.

-CELDI-Liberia’s mission is to “Change Liberia … one child at a time by developing underprivileged children, to break the circle of poverty through Christian education, and to raise up a new generation of servant leaders who will proactively transform and serve their communities with distinction and fear for God.
+CELDI-Liberia’s mission is to “Change Liberia … one child at a time by developing underprivileged children, to break the circle of poverty through Christian education, and to raise up a new generation of servant leaders who will proactively transform and serve their communities with distinction .